Without a Ribbon

 What is Langerhans Histiocytosis?

-Langerhans histiocytosis is a rare condition.
+Langerhans histiocytosis is also known as histiocytosis X, is a rare condition.
 This has some cancer characteristics but, unlike any other cancer, it may resolve completely or may be life-threatening.
-It is a condition where an abnormal proliferation of histiocytes (a type of white blood cell) occurs, which is termed as histiocytosis which resulted in the development of tumors, lesions, and damage of tissues and organs.
+It is a condition where an abnormal proliferation of histiocytes (a type of white blood cell) occurs, which is termed as histiocytosis which resulted in the development of tumours, lesions, and damage of tissues and organs.
 One or more granulomas develop in the bones in about 80% of affected individuals, causing pain and swelling.
 The granulomas which typically occur in the skull, arms, or legs can cause bone fracture.
 Langerhans cell histiocytosis affects the lungs, liver, or blood-forming organs like bone marrow, thymus, and spleen.
 It may be fatal in 15-20% of cases.
-There are two types of histiocytes; macrophage/monocytes which fight and kill harmful proteins, viruses and bacteria, and dendritic cells, which act as antigen-presenting cells and helps to stimulate the immune system.
-Langerhans cells are dendritic cells that are normally present in the outer layer of the skin; respiratory, genitourinary tract, and in the bone marrow.
+There are two types of histiocytes; macrophage/monocytes which fight and kill harmful proteins, viruses and bacteria, and dendritic cells, which act as antigen-presenting cells and help to stimulate the immune system.
+Langerhans cells are dendritic cells that are normally present in the outer layer of the skin; respiratory, genitourinary tract, and in bone marrow.
 It is most common in infants and younger children but can also affect the adult population.

 Disease Epidemiology

 It is a rare cancer type and its annual occurrence rate ranges from 0.5-5.4 cases per million persons per year.
-Nearly 1200 cases reported in the USA every year.
+Nearly 1200 cases are reported in the USA every year.
 It is more common in infants and among younger children than adults and older population.
 Males are more affected than females; with a male to female ratio is 2:1.

 Disease Etiology

 There is no well-known cause of LHC.
 Rapid abnormal growth of LHC may be due to a viral infection, or due to certain genetic changes.
-Some research studies showed the positive association between infection with Human herpes virus 6 (HHV-6) and the development of Langerhans cell histiocytosis.
+Some research studies showed the positive association between infection with Human herpesvirus 6 (HHV-6) and the development of Langerhans cell histiocytosis.
 Cigarette smoking is also a risk factor for the development of LCH of the lungs.

 Signs and Symptoms